iizukanao/node-rtsp-rtmp-server/README.md

 You can publish streams from RTSP client such as FFmpeg.

     $ ffmpeg -re -i input.mp4 -c:v libx264 -preset fast -c:a libfdk_aac -ab 128k -ar 44100 -f rtsp rtsp://localhost:80/live

+Or you can publish it over TCP instead of UDP.
+TCP is favorable if you publish large data from FFmpeg.

+    $ ffmpeg -re -i input.mp4 -c:v libx264 -preset fast -c:a libfdk_aac -ab 128k -ar 44100 -f rtsp -rtsp_transport tcp rtsp://localhost:80/live

 #### From GStreamer